LcNguyn/RouterCaster/README.md

  ###  Onboarding

  ###  Tracking their routes and their friend’s routes
-The user will be able to define their start and end points, see the route on their map.
-The user will be able to be able to see the distance (in different units) and estimation time for finishing the route.
+The user' location is kept in realtime.
+Furthermore, he/she is allowed their start and end points and see the route on their map.
+The user will be able to assign different colors to their friends'route so that it will be able to be displayed on map.
+Also, distance (in different units) and estimation time for finishing the route will be shown in our app.
+When the user is out of route, they will be notified.

-The user will be able to be notified by the app whenever they are out of the route.
-The user location is kept up-to-date in real time.
-The user will be able to see their friend’s routes on their map in different colors.
-The user will be able to see their friend’s current location on their map.
-Once user hit their end point, they will be able to record their actual time and distance for that route.
+The user can choose to see the specific friend’s routes or their current location (or both) on their map in different colors.
+And once user come to their end point, they will be able to record their actual time and distance for that route.

   ###  Manage friends
-The user will be able to view their friend list.
-The user will be able to send request to add new friend.
-The user will be able to delete existing friends on their contact.
+The user will be able to view their friend list, send request to add new friend, delete existing friends on their contact.
-The user will be able to send messages to their friends.
+The user can also send messages to their friends.
-The user will be able to assign different colors to their friend so that it will be able to be displayed on map.
-The user will be able to choose to display their friend’s avatars, name or both on the map with friend’s location.

   ###  Share
 The user will be able to share their finished route directly to friends in the app.